Use this glossary to find more about the meaning of the terms you'll see in Kontent.ai and our educational materials.

 Such CMSs are suitable for smaller or mid-size companies with smaller content creation and marketing teams.
 That's because the feature set is in one place, so they're also often easier to set up.
 The downside is that with complex content needs, such as the omnichannel content presence or a global cooperative team, all-in-one CMSs don't reflect the need for a best-of-breed integrated ecosystem.

 API stands for Application Programming Interface.
 It provides a way to communicate between different kinds of software.
 Thanks to an API, programs from your ecosystem can work with Kontent.ai and vice versa.

 As a real-life parallel, you can imagine people using their mouths to speak and ears to listen.
 Thanks to those, people can exchange information.
 An API is the mouth and ears of a program.

 Kontent.ai contains different APIs for different use cases to fulfill security and workload needs.
 Check out our API reference to find out more.

 Assets are files included in your project.
 You can include any type of file you wish, with files such as images generating automatic previews inside Kontent.ai.
 You can include assets within content items to display the assets outside Kontent.ai.

 Channel, or communication channel, is a type of medium used for communication.
 In the CMS world, typical channels are, for example, websites, social media, or mobile apps.
 In recent years, chatbots and virtual reality have also started gaining traction.

-The headless CMS and modular content platforms are based on the idea of addressing more channels using the same content.
+The headless CMS is based on the idea of addressing more channels using the same content.
 Historically, all-in-one CMSs have focused on one channel, typically websites, which is less and less effective in modern times.

 Collections set boundaries for your content items.
 Collections let you simplify your content organization according to your company's business structure and needs.